Commercial Interior Design Bali: The 2026 Playbook

 - The “Content” Zones: In 2026, you must specifically zone areas for photos.
 If your best lighting and architectural feature is right next to the kitchen door, influencers taking photos will block your waiters.
 Designate specific, highly aesthetic “dead zones” purely for content creation so the operational flow remains uninterrupted.

 - Eliminating Dead Zones: Every single square meter of your venue costs you monthly rent.
+This revenue-per-square-meter discipline applies across all venue types — from coworking space design in Bali to beach clubs — every zone must justify its footprint.
 If you have areas where customers refuse to sit because of bad lighting, a drafty AC vent, or proximity to the noisy kitchen swinging doors, you are losing thousands of dollars in potential revenue every month.

 Navigating Bali’s Commercial MEP Codes

 This is where the Pinterest dream meets the dirt.
+In commercial interior design Bali, MEP is the skeleton of the build.
+It must be fully engineered before the visual concept is locked — not retrofitted around it.
 Before you pick out paint colors or decorative pillows, you have to engineer the heavy guts of the building.
 MEP stands for Mechanical, Electrical, and Plumbing.
 In Bali, this is the hardest part of any commercial build.

 - Industrial Plumbing & Waste Management: Commercial venues require massive grease traps buried deep in the foundation to prevent the local sewage system from backing up and shutting down your business.
 Furthermore, eco-conscious regulations now demand greywater recycling systems to handle the massive water output of a commercial kitchen.